Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

 This yields

 which is a chain map by Stokes theorem.
-By construction, we see isomorphic geometric chains give identical Chern-Weil currents.
+By construction, we see that isomorphic geometric chains give identical Chern--Weil currents.
 Along a change of Riemannian connections on $TM$, one observes the Pontryagin forms and $\kappa(\widehat{\eta})$ change by an exact form, then the resulting currents differ by a $\partial_H$-exact term.
-Equivalently, the class of $\cw(M,f,f^{\nabla}_{TM},\widehat{\eta})$ in $H_{n}(X;V^{\Spinc}_{\bullet},H)$ is independent of the choice of connection.
-Hence $\cw$ descends to
+Equivalently, the homology class of $\cw(M,f,f^{\nabla}_{TM},\widehat{\eta})$ in $H_{n}(X;V^{\Spinc}_{\bullet},H)$ is independent of the choice of connection.
+Hence $\cw$ descends to a homomorphism

-which is a homomorphism.
-Furthermore, \begin{prop} Tensoring with $\mathbb{R}$, the Chern-Weil map
+Furthermore, $\ch'^{\Spinc}$ is a rational isomorphism: \begin{prop} Tensoring with $\mathbb{R}$, the Chern--Weil map

 is an isomorphism. \end{prop}

 \begin{proof}